rampantdev/100-days-of-code/log.md

 ### Day xx July 17, 2017 - back to C
 #C
 Started incorporating a sqlite db into my string parsing app

+### Day xx July 17, 2017 - python scripting
+#python
+Used python to build HTML templates for a work automation project